frli8848/DREAM/INSTALLATION.md

 ## Julia

-After building the Julia bindings add the build/installation folder to the Julia `LOAD_PATH` by adding it tou your  `~/.julia/config/startup.jl` by adding the line:
+After building the Julia bindings add the build/installation folder to the Julia `LOAD_PATH` by adding it to your  `~/.julia/config/startup.jl` by adding the line:
 ```
 push!(LOAD_PATH, "/<YOUR-HOME-DIR>/<PATH-TO-DREAM-SOURCES>/DREAM/build/julia")
 ```